-- for each prior period presented, to the extent practicable, the amount of the correction for each Financial Statement line item affected; and - the amount of the correction at the beginning of the earliest prior period presented.
+- the nature of the prior period error. - for each prior period presented, to the extent practicable, the amount of the correction for each Financial Statement line item affected; and - the amount of the correction at the beginning of the earliest prior period presented.